MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsUser.md

 Properties can be modified only for accounts that have been enabled for use with Skype for Business.
 This cmdlet was introduced in Lync Server 2010.

 **Note**: Using this cmdlet for Microsoft Teams users will be deprecated.
 Use the new [Set-CsPhoneNumberAssignment](/powershell/module/teams/set-csphonenumberassignment) cmdlet instead.
+The cmdlet Set-CsPhoneNumberAssignment is currently not supported for customers/tenants that are or have been enabled for Regionally Hosted Meetings for
+Skype for Business Online.
+These customers should continue to use Set-CsUser.

 ## SYNTAX